huggingface/huggingface_hub/docs/source/en/guides/cli.md

 <Tip>

-The option `--help` we used above is very convenient to get more details about a command.
-You can use it at any time if you want to list all options available and get their details.
+The `--help` option is very convenient for getting more details about a command.
+You can use it anytime to list all available options and their details.
 For example, `huggingface-cli upload --help` provides more information on how to upload files using the CLI.

 </Tip>

 ## huggingface-cli login

-In a lot of cases, you must be logged in to a Hugging Face account to interact with the Hub: download private repos, upload files, create PRs,...
+In many cases, you must be logged in to a Hugging Face account to interact with the Hub (download private repos, upload files, create PRs, etc.).
 To do so, you need a [User Access Token](https://huggingface.co/docs/hub/security-tokens) from your [Settings page](https://huggingface.co/settings/tokens).
 The User Access Token is used to authenticate your identity to the Hub.

 Once you have your token, run the following command in your terminal: